Future-oriented structural change in the Rhenish mining area

 - Chair of Landscape Ecology and Landscape Planning, TU Dortmund University

-- Chair and Institute for Urban Development, RWTH Aachen
+- Chair and Institute for Urban Design, RWTH Aachen

 - Infas Institute for Applied Social Science GmbH